 - TinyIMG SEO & Image Optimizer.
 What makes this image optimization app stand out is the ability to set automatic lossless image compression.
 That way, as soon as you upload new images to your store, the app will automatically compress and optimize them.
 You also have an option to generate coherent alt text for your images with their advanced AI system.
 All of this makes TinyIMG SEO & Image Optimizer one of the best Shopify image optimizer tools available.

 - Hyperspeed.
 This is one of the more advanced apps to compress pictures since it also offers a variety of other image optimization features.
 With a combination of different optimization techniques, such as lazy loading and CSS minification, Hyperspeed aims to make your online store as optimized as possible.
 If you have some development experience, this app will be all you need to optimize images for Shopify!

 For smaller Shopify stores that upload images only occasionally, buying and installing an app may not be the best choice.
-Instead, you can use an online tool for free and without an installation process.
+Instead, you can use the Shopify CMS with a free online tool and without an installation process.
 Some of the best online image compression tools are: